jeremylynch83/drjeremylynch/master.md

    - Deformities of the spinal column
    - Bulging of a blood vessel (aneurysm)
    - Increased blood pressure in the veins (venous hypertension), which can cause fluid accumulation (edema) and tissue death from lack of oxygen (spinal cord infarction)
-   - Bleeding (hemorrhage), which can accelerate damage to the spinal cord
+   - Bleeding (haemorrhage), which can accelerate damage to the spinal cord

 # Diagnosis of spinal vascular disease {Spinal}